Firmware upgrade and pattern updates

 You can also roll back the firmware version of a HA pair without disabling HA.
 This follows the same process.

-Don’t upgrade the HA pair using the Boot firmware image option.
+When you upgrade from SFOS 17.5 or earlier, don't upgrade the HA pair using Boot firmware image.